 There are also a lot of kinds of patterns.
 Digital military patterns, for example, have been rigorously researched, but for human eyes.
 Some companies do their own research to design camo that specifically hides you from the deer eye and makes your movements more difficult to spot.
 This is a big advantage.

 Heads can get sweaty, even in cold winter weather.
 Sweat smells and can spook game.
 When you’re looking for a hat, scent control is nothing to skimp on.
-Moisture-wicking fabric keeps you cool and dry.
-Some hats even feature innovative materials that trap and neutralize odor (more on that here).
+Breathable fabric keeps you cool and dry.
+Some hats even feature innovative materials that trap and neutralize odor (for more info on this checkout our roundup of the best scent killers).

 Condor Tactical Cap